fmalmeida/MpGAP/docs/quickstart.rst

 Pacbio reads can be found in `example dataset 2 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id3>`_.
-If you have not followed my previous quickstart in `ngs-preprocess pipeline <https://ngs-preprocess.readthedocs.io/en/latest/>`_ you will only have subreads.*.bam.
+If you have not followed my previous quickstart in `ngs-preprocess pipeline <https://ngs-preprocess.readthedocs.io/en/latest/>`_ you will have subreads in fastq and bam formats.

 Via CLI parameterization
 ------------------------